 |Case Conceptualization Project|

-Initial Educator Licensure in Wisconsin is granted after completion of all Education Specialist (EDS) degree requirements, excepting the school psychology internship and the capstone project.
-Students are eligible for Professional Educator Licensure in Wisconsin upon completion of the EDS degree, which includes the internship capstone project.
-Students who complete only the master's degree are not eligible for licensure as a school psychologist.
+Candidates are endorsed for an Initial Educator License in Wisconsin after completion of all Ed.S. degree requirements, excepting the school psychology internship and the capstone project.
+Students are endorsed for a Professional Educator License in Wisconsin upon completion of the Ed.S. degree, which includes the internship and capstone project.
+Students who complete only the M.S.Ed. degree are not eligible for licensure as a school psychologist.

-Students must complete three semesters of a supervised school psychology practicum.
+Students must complete two semesters of a supervised school psychology practicum at the Ed.S. level.
 During practicum experiences students develop school psychology professional knowledge, skills, and behavior.
 Core professional skills, as well as professional behavior, are critical to effective school psychology functioning.
 Thus, only students who have successfully completed all prerequisite course work (no incompletes) are allowed to enroll for practica.
 In addition, appropriate professional behavior and personal effectiveness are required for continued enrollment in practica and the program.

 To complete the capstone project requirements, students complete either